monyarm/NovelVM/README.md

-The instructions for the Broken Sword games are for the Sold-Out Software versions, with each game on two CDs, since these were the versions most easily available at the time ScummVM gained support for them.
+The instructions for the Broken Sword games are for the Sold-Out Software versions, with each game on two CDs, since these were the versions most easily available at the time NovelVM gained support for them.
 Hopefully they are general enough to be useful to other releases as well.